 Relearn tips for the sensors

 First of all, move away from other equipment to prevent interference.
 Next, make sure the sidewall is the target and not the stem.
 Ensure nothing is blocking the signal.
 Sensor matching itself is also easy.
 Select ON/RUN should, yes, but ensure that the engine is not running.
 The parking brake has to be on.
 Then, hold the LOCK and UNLOCK buttons and hope the horn sounds twice.
 Also, learn mode has been set when this happens.
-Furthermore, aim at the left front tire, press activate, and wait to hear the horn.
+Furthermore, aim at the left front tire, press activates, and wait to hear the horn.
 Next, go to the tire to the right at the front, then the right-back tire, and finally the rear left tire.

 Some users will worry that there will be a problem making changes where the TMPS is concerned.
 An example is when using aftermarket tires.
 They will want to know this: are GM TPMS sensors interchangeable?
 The good news for them is that they are interchangeable.
 The issue will resolve following this process, but there is an extra cost.
 After that, normal service will resume.

 There will be a cost to the process, providing sensors will allow this change.
 Transferring sensors to the new wheels from the old will be a second option.
 This will require that you provide a replacement hardware kit.
 A third option is not to bother with sensors.
 The light will always be on as a result and drivers will not be aware of the problem.
 It is a decision each driver is going to have to make.